Spark-NF/qt-google-analytics/README.md

 ## About
 This script allows you to send events from your Qt application to Google Analytics 4.

+It supports sending events, setting user properties, as well as operating system detection.

-Compatible with both Qt 5.10 and above and Qt 6.
+Compatible with both Qt 5.10+ and Qt 6.

 ### Authors
 * Nicolas Faure ([Spark-NF](https://github.com/Spark-NF))